Frolotey1/CU/READMEEnglish.md

 # Integration with different IDE
 You can integrate this project with your.
-This project includes the pom.xml file which has the system of the project's creation.
+This project includes the pom.xml file which has the system of the project's collection.
 # Another ways how install the project
 So, you can install this project like download file with zip extension in the repository for "<> Code" button.
 Another way: install with command line and use the command:
 `git clone https://github.com/Frolotey1/CU-ConsoleUtility.git`